-The goal of the Small Business Law Firm of Payne & Associates, LLC (the “Firm”) is to provide effective and efficient legal services.
-Experience has shown that relationships with our clients will be stronger if we begin with a clear understanding relative to our legal fees and their payment.
-Throughout this Fee Policy (”Agreement”) “you” and “your” shall refer to you personally as a sole proprietor, personal guarantor, and/or representative of the Company; “Company” (where applicable) shall refer to any separate legal entity (e.g. partnership, corporation, or limited liability company) for which you retain our services as an authorized representative, whether such Company is now existing or to be formed in the future (including all subsidiaries, affiliates, and successors of such Company), and for which you individually guarantee payment in so signing below; and “we,” “us,” and “our” shall refer to the Firm.
+The goal of the Small Business Law Firm, LLC (the “Firm”) is to provide effective and efficient legal services.
+Experience has shown that relationships with clients will be stronger if we begin with a clear understanding relative to our legal fees and their payment.
+Throughout this Fee Policy (”Agreement”) “you” and “your” shall refer to you personally as a sole proprietor, personal guarantor, and/or representative of the Company; “Company” (where applicable) shall refer to any separate legal entity (e.g. partnership, corporation, or limited liability company) for which you retain our services as an authorized representative, whether such Company is now existing or to be formed in the future (including all subsidiaries, affiliates, and successors of such Company), and for which you individually guarantee payment in acknowledging this Agreement; and “we,” “us,” and “our” shall refer to the Firm and staff assisting in your matter.
+Requesting & receiving an appointment date & time shall not establish an attorney-client relationship, until services are specifically agreed to by an attorney & a conflicts check has been successfully performed & the requested services are actually initiated.

-Please carefully read and sign this Agreement (in accordance with our instructions below) to acknowledge that you: have read and understood it; have had every opportunity to ask questions and receive answers about it; and agree to its terms.
-However, no attorney-client relationship is established in each or any matter until specific work has been requested by you, expressly accepted by us, and any applicable retainer or flat fee is paid by you and received by us in a bank depositable form drawn against available funds.
+Please carefully read and acknowledge this Agreement (in accordance with our instructions below) to signify that you: have read and understood it; have had every opportunity to ask questions and receive answers about it; and agree to its terms.
+However, no attorney-client relationship is established or expanded in each or any matter until a conflict check has been performed, specific work has been requested by you and expressly accepted by us, and any applicable retainer or flat fee is paid by you and received by us in a bank depositable form drawn against available funds and such funds actually received.
 Your personal guarantee of payment to the Firm on behalf of any limited liability entity is required and is not optional.
+Your personal guarantee of payment to the Firm on behalf of any limited liability entity is required and is not optional..

-By submitting this Agreement you and your Company agree that this Agreement shall be deemed to have the same legal force and effect as a signed original legally binding document.
+By acknowledging this Agreement you and (if applicable) your Company agree that this Agreement and any modification thereof shall be deemed to have the same legal force and effect as a signed original, legally binding document.

 Scope of Representation

 No representation is made by the Firm or its staff regarding the outcome of any matter or the Firm’s efforts, except that such efforts shall be made according to acceptable legal and ethical standards.
-The attorney assigned to address any matter may depend on the type of matter and the attorney’s areas of practice.
-Each attorney may assign responsibility for completing some or all of the work on any matter to other lawyers or personnel.
 If more than one party is being represented in any matter, each party acknowledges that each attorney has a duty to exercise independent professional judgment on behalf of each client, and each party consents to mutual representation if the attorney determines that he or she can represent such parties impartially.
 If a legal entity such as a partnership, corporation, or limited liability company is being represented, the parties understand that the interests of the entity shall be represented and that parties other than the entity are advised to seek independent legal counsel when and where appropriate in their judgment.

 Associated & Of Counsel Attorneys